Bobby Abrams

 Bobby E. Abrams Jr. (born April 12, 1967) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football as a defensive back and linebacker for the Michigan Wolverines from 1986 to 1989.
 He played in the NFL for six seasons as a linebacker and special teams player for the New York Giants (1990–1992, Cleveland Browns (1992), Dallas Cowboys (1992–1993), Minnesota Vikings (1993–1994) and New England Patriots (1995).
 He won three Super Bowl titles with the Giants and the Cowboys, all over the Buffalo Bills.

-Early years
+Early life

 Abrams was born in Detroit, Michigan, in 1967.
 He attended Henry Ford High School in Detroit.
 He was an All-state selection as a senior.
 He made the honor roll for 8 straight semesters.
 He also practiced track.

 College career

 Abrams accepted a football scholarship from the University of Michigan, to play under head coach Bo Schembechler's Michigan Wolverines football teams from 1986 to 1989.
 He began as a safety and was converted into a linebacker in spring drills in 1987.

 As a sophomore, he was named the starter at right outside linebacker in the fourth game of the season.
 He started nine games (seven at outside linebacker, two at inside linebacker) for the 1987 Michigan Wolverines football team.

 As a redshirt junior, he started all 12 games at outside linebacker for the 1988 Michigan team that compiled a 9-2-1 record, won the Big Ten Conference championship, defeated USC in the 1989 Rose Bowl, and finished the season ranked #4 in the final AP Poll.

 In his final year at Michigan, he again started all 12 games at outside linebacker for the 1989 Michigan team that compiled a 10–2 record, won a second consecutive Big Ten championship, lost to USC in the 1990 Rose Bowl, and finished the season ranked #7 in the final AP Poll.
 Against the University of Maryland, he made 8 tackles, 3 sacks, one pass defensed and one fumble recovery.